 Sawa boots and straw sandals compared in a stream-climbing of Sasa-ana-zawa in the mountains of Echigō

 The kompa broke out at midnight.
-We'd driven up through Karafuru, a hot spring town where the last yukata-clad revellers were staggering back to their ryokan, weaving between the plumes of steam that came venting up from gratings in the street.
+We'd driven up through Karafuru, a hot spring town where the last yukata-clad revellers were staggering back to their ryokan, weaving between plumes of steam that vented up from gratings in the street.
 Our friends had arrived before us, their tents already pitched beside the river.
 When we showed up, Kirins were cracked open; a kompa was customary whenever Workman Alpinists from Tokyo met up with the Gunma crowd.

 Lack of sleep notwithstanding, we struggled out of our sleeping bags before 5am; timekeeping was good when our patron from Gunma, a Himalayan veteran, was around.
 An hour’s walk along a woodland track took us further up the river valley.
 The sawa-climbing started gently; after a hot summer, there wasn't much water and we made our way easily over beds of dry pebbles.

 When the valley narrowed down into a gorge, hiking boots were changed for wading shoes.
 That is, six of us pulled on modern nylon wading boots with brillo-pad soles, while Kuriffu-san, our guest, tied traditional straw sandals onto the kind of toed ankle-boot favoured by old-style Japanese builders.

 Straw sandals, known as waraji, were the staple footwear of mountaineers during Japan’s Golden Age of alpine exploration.
 Even Walter Weston tried them out.
 But that was a century ago.
 By 1964, the Hyakumeizan author Fukada Kyūya was referring to "mountaineers of the old school like myself, who go climbing in straw sandals and leggings".
 Even then, straw sandals smacked of the past.